 Politics: How Political Advertising Tells the Stories of American Politics

-on several research projects focusing on the use of Twitter and politics, political advertising,
+on research projects focusing on the use of Twitter and politics and on political advertising.
+Dr.

 Richardson serves on the editorial board of the Journal of